danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 An effective team develops a culture of writing, both on the business and technical side.

 On the business side, writing is used to capture the requirements and business rules, and also the *why* behind these.
 This could be tied to improved revenue generation or user experience.
 I've found its helpful for developers that are implementing the requirements to understand why a feature is being built a certain way.
-A team of genius developers that can solve every leet code interview question ever written could still be ineffective if they struggle to understand the requirements, or recognize when there’s additional clarifications to go to PM with.
-This is sometimes called "soft skills", but I consider it just as critical as the ability to code.
+A team of genius developers that can solve every leet code interview question ever written could still be ineffective if they don't understand the requirements, or recognize when there’s additional clarifications to go to PM with.

 On the technical side, [writing](../about-those-docs#what-to-document) is used to share knowledge and expertise.
 This includes architectural proposals and decisions, project setup, common workflows through the application, troubleshooting tips, third party integrations, configuration, how to do deployments, how to exercise new code being added in a pull request, and anything else that helps developers understand how the project works.

 <aside class="markdown-aside">
 The kind of documents I'm referring to are internal, that is, written by engineers for engineers working together on the same project.
 Not to be confused with external customer-facing documentation.
-That is best written by someone who specializes in this kind of writing, especially if the customers are non-technical.
+That is best written by a specialist, especially if the customers are non-technical.
 </aside>

 These written documents are not intended as *contracts* where people can finger point later if something is not working.
 Rather, they are *living* documents owned by the entire team.
 They support collaboration and team continuity, and are updated as questions and new information arises.
 Here is where I differ from one of the Agile Manifesto principles which states: